A refugee is a person who has fled their country because of persecution, war or violence.

 Jesus tells the parable of the sheep and the goats in Matthew 25:34-36, saying that when the righteous feed and welcome “the least of these” who are hungry, thirsty and a stranger, their actions serve Christ.

 of denominational Sponsorship Agreement Holders, leaders of refugee-support and resettlement agencies and those who engage with government on this issue.
-It also supports World Refugee Sunday
+This is the group that produced the Welcome the Stranger

-Many Canadian churches are sponsoring Syrian refugees through private or joint private-government sponsorship, in response to the Middle East refugee crisis.
+Many Canadian churches are sponsoring refugees through private or joint private-government sponsorship, in response to refugee crises in the Middle East and elsewhere.
 Churches are also helping government-sponsored refugees across Canada to resettle.
 Some denominations are Sponsorship Agreement Holders

 and are able to co-ordinate private sponsorship of refugees.

 Canada has received approximately 26,000 refugees annually over the last 10 years, from dozens of countries around the world.

 Congregations can now take advantage of a video training program called Welcome Church

 .
 The EFC recommends this resource and helped develop it.